SeldonIO/alibi/docs-gb/api/alibi/confidence/trustscore.md

 filter_by_distance_knn(X: numpy.ndarray) -> numpy.ndarray
 ```

-Filter out instances with low kNN density.
-Calculate distance to k-nearest point in the data for each

-instance and remove instances above a cutoff distance.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |
 | `X` | `numpy.ndarray` |  | Data. |